February 15, 2026

 Wide Toe Boxes

-If KEEN has a special feature, it's the brand's roomy toe boxes.
 KEEN was one of the first brands to recognize that most people need more room in the toes.
-The brand's wide toe boxes and protective toe caps provide necessary wiggle room for your toes and extra protection against jammed toes, broken toes, and lost toe nails.
+The brand's wide toe boxes and protective toe caps provide necessary wiggle room and toe protection.

 female hiker wearing Keen hiking boots